decker-prime/traffic_watch/README.md

 >Note: To keep test times reasonable, the alert time threshold is set to one minute instead of two.

 This test will send requests at a rate of 20 requests/sec for one minute.
 Then that rate is increased to 100 requests/sec for 20 seconds.
-This will cause an alert, which will remain engaged for (roughly)
+This will cause an alert.
+After the 20 seconds have passed, the request rate will again drop to 20 req/sec for 30 seconds.
+The high traffic alert will remain engaged for (roughly) 1 minute and 20 seconds, and then recover.

+Subsequently pressing Ctrl-C ends the test, and should kill the flask server that was started at the beginning of the script.

 ## Improvements

 ### Compatibility
 At the present time, the socket capture code code works well for linux.
 Given the opportunity, I'd like to expand it using the pcap libraries to work on MacOS.
-I don't presently have access to a MacOS machine, so it would be a minor challenge.
+I don't presently have access to a MacOS machine, so it would take some doing.

 As you're aware, MacOS handles raw sockets significantly differently from the existing unix/linux design:
 >"[FreeBSD] *never* passes TCP or UDP packets to raw sockets.
 Such packets need to be read directly at the datalink layer by using libraries like libpcap or the bpf API.
 It also *never* passes any fragmented datagram.
 Each datagram has to be completeley reassembled before it is passed to a raw socket" - https://sock-raw.org/papers/sock_raw